celestelayne/fantastic-octo-guide/02-threejs/README.md

   }
 </script>
 ```
+In the `main.js` file, import the orbit controls library:
 ```js
 import { OrbitControls } from 'three/addons/controls/OrbitControls.js';
 ```
+Orbit controls takes two parameters: a camera and the canvas, stored in renderer.domElement.
 ```js
 // orbit controls allow us to pan with the mouse const controls = new OrbitControls( camera, renderer.domElement );